pzaffino/SlicerArduinoController/docs/examples.md

 ```

-The Python code to be written into the Slicer shell is (set the correct transformation node ID):
+The code to be written into the Python shell embedded in Slicer is the following (set the proper transformation node ID according to the specific Slicer scene):

 ```python
 # Get transformation node from Slicer scene